srimuthurajesh/Tech-Notes/Java/Language/java_questions.md

 Core Java:
-1. What is JDK, JRE, JRM
+1. What is JDK, JRE, JVM
-2. What is ClassLoader and its type?
 2. Write java input/output syntax.
 3. What is package and its advantage?
 4. How many keywords in java?